fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 #### `update_files`

-This file contains records where only some column values where modified in the source.
+This file contains records where only some column values were modified in the source.
 The modified column values are provided as they are in the source whereas the columns without changes in the source are assigned the `unmodified_string` value.
 For such records, all column values must be populated before the records are inserted to the table in the destination.
 The column values that are not modified in the source, i.e. that are `unmodified_string`, are populated with the corresponding column's value of the the last active record in the destination, i.e., the record that has the same primary key and `_fivetran_active` set to `true`.

 Suppose the existing table in destination is as follows: